 Irritable Bowel Syndrome (IBS) is a painful syndrome that is characterized by abdominal bloating, diarrhea, constipation, cramping, and belly pain.
-It mainly affects the large intestine where the stool is collected.
-IBS is not a disease, but a condition and there is no cure, only treatment.
-Women are affected more by IBS than men, and many women have worsening of these symptoms around the time of their menstrual cycles.
+It mainly affects the large intestine, in which the stool is collected.
+IBS is not a disease, but a condition and there is no cure, only treatment options to manage life with IBS a little better.
+Women are affected by Irritable Bowel Syndrome more often than men, and many women experience an unwelcome worsening of these symptoms around the time of their menstrual periods.

 12. Trim the fat.

-in hot peppers and spices makes your colon go into spasms, which could lead to diarrhea.
-Avoid these if at all possible.
+The Capsaicin in hot peppers and spices makes your colon go into spasms, which could lead to diarrhea that can last very long if you have Irritable Bowel Syndrome.
+Avoid these peppers if at all possible.

 14. Don’t chew gum or eat candy that contains artificial sweeteners.